TITLE I - Name, registered office, purpose, duration

 Vision and Beliefs

-- Provide support and empowerment to cultural centres through capacity building, professionalization and peer learning, with a focus on specific societal challenges and as a priority - the reintegration of the European dimension and values.
+Provide support and empowerment to cultural centres through capacity building, professionalisation and peer learning, with a focus on specific societal challenges and as a priority - the reintegration of the European dimension and values.

 The association is established for an indefinite duration.